-A.5 When the 2010/11 dataset was constructed it emerged that the original 2008/9 figures which were given for one PTE, West Yorkshire, were not a complete record of all the rail journeys on multimodal tickets which should have been included in the PTE infill.
+- A.3 In 2009/10 further improvements were made: - Adding in data for journeys undertaken by Oyster "pay-as-you-go" (PAYG) in the London area.
+This is undertaken within the base LENNON data, in the production of the MOIRA2 demand matrix.
+This applies to journeys made after 1 January 2010. - Refinement of the methodology used to calculate journeys undertaken using PTE tickets. - A.4 When the 2010/11 dataset was constructed it emerged that the original 2008/09 figures which were given for one PTE, West Yorkshire, were not a complete record of all the rail journeys on multimodal tickets which should have been included in the PTE infill.
 A correction was therefore made by uplifting the West Yorkshire PTE Infill, both revenue and journeys figures, by 53% on top of the generic PTE infill growth rate.
 Note that within West Yorkshire PTE area, the majority of rail journeys are made on rail-only tickets, i.e. not PTE Infill tickets.
 Thus the overall effect of this correction was relatively small.